permosegaard/permosegaard.com/pages/content/music/index.md

 ---
+title: Music releases, mixes and streaming
 layout: music/index.html
 lunr: true
 sections:
-  - name: releases
+  - name: Releases
-    description: nothing to see here yet
+    description: A listing of the music that I have written, produced and formally released.
     icon: music
-    url:
+    url: releases
-  - name: mixes
+  - name: Mixes
-    description: live recoded mixes of the ages
+    description: Recorded live mixes usually ranging from half hour to 2+ hours, spanning various genres and recorded in the last 5+ years.
     icon: forward
     url: mixes
-  - name: streaming
+  - name: Streaming
-    desciption: streaming radio from the interwebs!
+    description: An in-browser streaming application with a selection of some of my favourites from internet radio.
     icon: feed
-    url: stream
+    url: streaming
 ---